How to get more conversions through your content marketing

 - Use the right tone of voice

 This helps you to connect with your audience.
 Use a conversational tone and unique voice that speaks to your audience in the way they want to be spoken to, whether it’s through humor or something else.
 Try and cut out the corporate spiel and jargon that will alienate people.
 Make people feel like they’re not alone and that you understand the problem and will show them how to fix it.

 - Give away as much value as possible

 You’re a fountain of knowledge and experience and what you might think is obvious (because you live and breathe it) isn’t necessarily obvious to your ideal clients.
 I can’t stress enough how important this is AND to keep it simple.

-For example, I create a post a while back all about the technical side of SEO; i spent ages on it and and had very little engagement on it.
+For example, I create a post a while back all about the technical side of SEO; I spent ages on it and had very little engagement on it.
 Wanna know why?
-It was too in depth.
-Someone actually message to ask what SEO was – see strip it back!
+It was too in-depth.
+Someone actually messaged me to ask what SEO was – see strip it back!

 Share, share and share.